Add a Push source

 https://api-au.cloud.coveo.com/push/v1/organizations/<ORGANIZATION_ID>/sources/<SOURCE_ID>/documents

-The URL that you can Copy to clipboard contains your <ORGANIZATION_ID> and <SOURCE_ID>, which are required parameters for all operations regarding your source.
-See the Stream section in Push API to test API calls.
+The URL contains your organization ID and source ID, which are required parameters for all operations on your source.

 Note